ScooloV/bbpedia/docs/core_rules.md

 page 59), to Jump over a Prone or Stunned player (see page 45) and so on, just as if they were normal movement:

-« At the end of the player's movement, declare that they
+* At the end of the player's movement, declare that they

-will Rush and move them one more square.« After the Rushing player has been moved, roll a D6:
+will Rush and move them one more square.* After the Rushing player has been moved, roll a D6:

 - On a roll of 2+, the Rushing player moves